 3 Jun 2025

 Let’s rewind to a time before the internet had memes, influencers, or even Google.
 Picture this: it’s 1978, and computers are the size of refrigerators.
 There is no Gmail, no Wi-Fi, and certainly no inbox jammed with offers of miracle skin serums or investment “opportunities.”
-In fact, there’s barely an inbox at all.
-Yet somehow, this is when the first-ever spam email was born—and it came not from a hacker or shady corner of the web, but from a marketing guy who just wanted to show off his company’s latest computer.

-One Bold Email That Shaped Internet History
+One Bold Move That Transformed Email Marketing History

 Against this quietly buzzing world of early tech, a marketing executive named Gary Thuerk had a radical notion.
 He worked at Digital Equipment Corporation (DEC), which had just introduced a new computer system that he was excited to share.

 Instead of sending snail-mail invitations or placing hundreds of personal calls, Thuerk found an opportunity.
 ARPANET, the predecessor to the modern internet, connected a few hundred users across the country — scientists, engineers, and computer geeks.
-Rather than mailing endless paper invitations or calling hundreds of people, he decided to try something different — sent the same message to nearly 400 users at a time.
+Rather than mailing endless paper invitations or calling hundreds of people, he decided to try something different — sent the same message to nearly 400 users at a time.It was a simple act.
+One email.
+One bold move.

-The First Internet Outrage
+The First Internet Outrage and Evolution of Email Marketing

 The recipients weren’t exactly impressed.
 In fact, they were furious.
 At that time, Email was a privilege reserved for cooperation and serious communication.
 This unsolicited advertisement was looked at as an intrusion.
 Readers lashed out, sending scolding replies and complaining to administrators.
-It was the first time the internet had been subjected to a breach of digital boundaries, and it would not be the last.

 Spam Worked—And That Was the Problem

 Now, here’s where it gets interesting: while the backlash was loud, the results were louder.
 Thuerk’s mass email actually worked.
-It generated several million dollars in sales.
+It generated several million dollars in sales

 That one act of rebellion, the digital equivalent of junk mail, served to show that even a simple, text-only message would lead to results.
 And so, spam was born.
 Not out of malice or mischief, but out of pure, old-fashioned marketing hustle.